glennklockwood/rpi-ansible/README.md

 structure in `roles/rpi/vars/users.yml.example`.
 You can/should
 `ansible-vault` this file.

+## Using Remote Mode

+Run one of the playbooks as you would do normally:

+    (ansible_env) $ ansible-playbook ./rpi.yml

+The default hosts file and `become_*` configurations are set in ansible.cfg.

 ## Using Local Mode

 Edit `local.yml` and add the mac address of `eth0` for the Raspberry Pi to